-On top of that, cell phone addiction also causes physical harm from us staring at our screens all day and into the late hours of the night.
+On top of that, cell phone addiction also causes physical harm, as we stare at our screens all day and into the late hours of the night.
 Blue light emission from mobile phones is a contributor to eye problems that can also lead to insomnia and other health complications.

 Q: What are the signs of cell phone addiction?

 To find out if you or anyone around you is suffering from cell phone addiction, there are a few key symptoms you can look out for.
 Cell phone addiction causes us to be distracted by our daily tasks.
-If you are addicted, chances are you are touching your phone more times a day than completing your tasks and chores.
+If you are addicted, chances are you are touching your phone constantly instead of completing your tasks and chores.